giniuth/EventsApplication/README.md

 **Deployment**
 ---
 I deployed my Web Application through Azure manually (using publish profile through azure app service) after facing many difficulties with the CI/CD approach.
+Azure's App Service hosts web applications, REST APIs and mobile back ends.
+These applications can be made in many languages, are scalable and run with ease.
+They support both Windows and Linux environments.
+It allows you to deploy any of your apps, in the way you prefer to do so.

 ![Screenshot (102)](https://user-images.githubusercontent.com/82108067/117584519-64430a00-b105-11eb-9443-883756ccfee4.png)

 ![Screenshot (130)](https://user-images.githubusercontent.com/82108067/117584408-afa8e880-b104-11eb-954e-1d597f941bf0.png)

 ![Screenshot (133)](https://user-images.githubusercontent.com/82108067/117584410-b172ac00-b104-11eb-89d1-e9c4ff935dba.png)

 Known issues: